AndrewAnnex/SpiceyPy/docs/insitu_sensing.rst

 definition and description of this frame are provided in the CASSINI FK file, "cassini_v02.tf".

-Since the apparent, or
-:literal:`as seen", position is sought for, the `abcorr'    argument of the routine should be set to 'LT+S' (see aberration    correction discussion in the (`\ cspice/src/cspice/spkpos_c.c")
+Since the apparent, or 'as seen', position is sought for, the 'abcorr' argument of the routine should be set to 'LT+S' (see aberration correction discussion in the ("\cspice/src/cspice/spkpos_c.c")

 If desired, the position can then be turned into a unit vector using spiceypy.vhat function